josebarrios23/project-student-dashboard-reboot/README.md

    - username
    - email address,
    user readable birthday, showing month name, day, year, (e.g. November 7, 2022), and profile photo.
    - **On-track status.** Each student should also be marked as either "On Track" or "Off Track."
-A student is "On Track" if all of the following is true about them:
+A student is "On Track" if **ALL** of the following is true about them:
       1. The student has a resume certification (e.g. `certifications.resume` is `true`).
       1. The student has a LinkedIn certification (e.g. `certifications.linkedin` is `true`).
       1. The student has a GitHub certification (e.g. `certifications.github` is `true`).